Skip to main content

 Image from Arjan Bronkhorst

 On the Oudezijds Voorburgwal, you'll find one of Amsterdam's most unexpected museums.
-At first glance, Ons’ Lieve Heer op Solder (Our Lord in the Attic) looks like a typical 17th-century canal house, but climb into the rafters, and you’ll find a stunning church, which dates back to when Catholics were not permitted to practice their faith openly.
+At first glance, Ons’ Lieve Heer op Solder (Our Lord in the Attic) looks like a typical 17th-century canal house, but climb up into the rafters, and you’ll discover a stunning secret church, which dates back to the Protestant Reformation of the 16th century.
+Catholics were persecuted for practising their faith, and were forced to go underground (or in this case, up into the attic).
 In addition to the hidden church, a tour through this fascinating building reveals grand chambers, living quarters and a surprising story of religious tolerance.

 Encompassing 10,000 years of cultural history, Allard Pierson is the archaeology museum and knowledge institute for the heritage collections of the University of Amsterdam.
 Taking a tour through the permanent exhibition From Nijl tot Amstel (From Nile to Amstel), you’ll encounter everything from Egyptian mummies, Greek pottery and Roman glass to Medieval bibles, Multatuli's manuscripts and plaster casts of famous classical statues.